 South African clarinettist Maria du Toit has earned the reputation of being one of her country’s foremost instrumentalists, and enjoys a prolific solo career as well as being the principal clarinettist of the Cape Town Philharmonic Orchestra.
-She performs regularly as featured soloist throughout South Africa, and has undertaken two extensive solo tours of the Netherlands.
+Critics have described her playing as “sensational” and “astonishing”, and often compliment her on her flawless intonation, baffling technique and mellifluous tone.
 Du Toit has won first prize in six South African instrumental competitions, as well as in the international clarinet competition “Jeunesses Musicales” held in Bucharest, Romania in 2006.
 She was also awarded a special prize at the 13th international clarinet competition “Gheorge Dima” in Cluj-Napoca, Romania, in 2011.

 Maria studied at the University of Stellenbosch in South Africa where she obtained a bachelor’s degree in solo clarinet playing cum laude and a performer’s licentiate from the University of South Africa with highest honours.
 She also studied at the Manhattan School of Music (USA) with David Krakauer, at the Utrecht Conservatoire (Netherlands) with Bas de Jong, and at the Sofia Music Academy (Bulgaria) with Petko Radev.
-She is a respected clarinet teacher herself, having served as clarinet lecturer on the faculty of the University of Stellenbosch since 2002.
-Her expertise is also in demand elsewhere in South Africa as well as abroad, having given lectures, master classes and coachings in Cape Town (South Africa), Den Haag (Netherlands) and Berlin (Germany), and being on the adjudicating panel of the prestigious UNISA winds competition (Pretoria).
+She is a respected clarinet teacher herself, having served as clarinet lecturer on the faculty of the University of Stellenbosch from 2002 – 2014.
+Her expertise is also in demand internationally, as she has given lectures, master classes and workshops in Cape Town (South Africa), The Hague (Netherlands) and Berlin (Germany), and being a jury member at the prestigious UNISA winds competition (Pretoria).